Is Your Medication Working for You?

 Antibiotics.
 Bacteria can grow resistant to the medication if you don’t take all doses as prescribed, no matter how good you start to feel.
 As a result, your infection may return with a vengeance.
 Worse, the medication may no longer work on that type of infection.

 Cholesterol, diabetes, or blood pressure medications.
 Often, people taking these medications feel just fine even when they quit taking the drugs.
 However, over time this can lead to stroke, heart attack, heart failure, diabetes, amputations, blindness, or kidney failure.

 In some cases, going off a drug abruptly can cause serious short-term problems, as well.

 For example, blood pressure can actually shoot higher than it was before treatment if you stop taking your blood pressure medication abruptly.
 When in doubt, check with your doctor or pharmacist before stopping a medication.

 Q: If I feel worse than before, should I keep taking it?

-Follow label instructions regarding side effects.
-Sometimes it’s important to immediately stop taking a drug and contact a health care provider.
+Your doctor or pharmacist should give you written information with each prescription regarding side effects.
+That information will tell you when it’s important to immediately stop taking a drug and contact a health care provider.
 In any case, get your doctor’s or pharmacist’s advice first.

 Q: Is this drug really the right one for me?

-If you’ve been taking a particular drug for years to treat a chronic condition, it could be time for you to review your prescription with your health care provider.
+If you’ve been taking a particular drug for years to treat a chronic condition, it could be fine.
+But it could also be time for you to review your prescription with your health care provider.
 There may be a newer drug that’s more effective, has fewer side effects, or can substitute for multiple drugs.